temporalio/documentation/docs/go-workflow-testing.md

 s.env.OnActivity(SimpleActivity, mock.Anything, mock.Anything).Return(
   "", errors.New("SimpleActivityFailure"))
 ```
-With the mock set up we can now execute the workflow via the `s.env.ExecuteWorkflow(...)` method and
+With the mock set up we can now execute the Workflow via the `s.env.ExecuteWorkflow(...)` method and
-assert that the workflow completed successfully and returned the expected error.
+assert that the Workflow completed successfully and returned the expected error.

 Simply mocking the execution to return a desired value or error is a pretty powerful mechanism to
-isolate workflow logic.
+isolate Workflow logic.
 However, sometimes we want to replace the activity with an alternate implementation
 to support a more complex test scenario.
 Let's assume we want to validate that the activity gets called
 with the correct parameters.